amirkarimi/amirkarimi.github.io/_posts/2015-10-11-non-verbose-seo-friendly-localization-play-framework.markdown

 date:   2015-10-11 23:42
 ---

-[Default internationalization support in Play](https://www.playframework.com/documentation/2.4.x/ScalaI18N) works with cookies and hence it's not SEO-friendly.
+[Default internationalization support in Play](https://www.playframework.com/documentation/2.4.x/ScalaI18N) works with cookies which is not SEO-friendly.
 It would be very nice if it was possible to use route parameters instead of cookies but as Play routes are (nicely, truly and correctly) type-safe, this will come at some cost; verbosity.
 Albeit it's not true for smart people who code in Scala :D

 <!--more-->